Pavithraa77/Campus-Water-Level-Monitoring-Management-System/README.md

 - **GPS Tracking**: Uses GPS modules (NEO-6M) to monitor truck locations for efficient water distribution.
 - **Cloud Integration**: Data is transmitted to InfluxDB Cloud via HTTP, where it is stored and analyzed.
 - **Grafana Dashboard**: Real-time visualization of water levels and truck locations.
-- **Mobile App Interface**: Real-time data and alerts are available through a mobile app for easy monitoring.
 - **Solar-Powered**: The system is powered by solar panels, making it energy-efficient and sustainable.
 - **Notifications**: Push notifications for low water levels or abnormal conditions to alert users.